sonata-nfv/son-cli/src/son/validate/api/README.md

 * `/report/result/<resource_id>` [GET]: provides validation results of <resource_id>
     * Returns dictionary in the format:
         ```yaml
+        resource_id: <validation resource_id>
         error_count: <number of errors>
         warning_count: <number of warnings>
-        errors:  # only if error_count not zero
+        errors:  # only present if error_count not zero
             "object_id":  # object to whom the error is associated
                 <event_code>:  # event code as configured in eventcfg.yaml (see further for details)
                     [msg1, msg2]  # list of messages associated with event
-        warnings:  # only if warning_count not zero
+        warnings:  # only present if warning_count not zero
             "object_id":  # object to whom the warning is associated
                 <event_code>:  # event code as configured in eventcfg.yaml (see further for details)
                     [msg1, msg2]  # list of messages associated with event